 Although it is difficult to completely eliminate the foreign exchange risk, the Group will try to hedge risks by, for example, matching the currencies of sales and purchases and making forward exchange contracts.

 (4) Risks related to the launch of new businesses and investments

 In launching new businesses and making other investments, we make decisions after thoroughly examining their marketability and profitability, etc. However, if a discrepancy occurs in the initial plan due to a sudden change in the market environment or other unforeseen circumstances, we will recognize an impairment loss or take other measures, and this may have an impact on the Group’s performance and financial condition.

-The Group will, even after investment, review the progress of each business and investment and consider whether it should be continued or not at the Investment Committee and other committees, while enhancing its prior scrutiny, such as examination of the appropriateness of objectives and quantitative verification through discussions at meetings of the Board of Directors, the Investment Committee and the Finance Committee.
+The Group will, even after investment, review the progress of each business and investment and consider whether it should be continued or not at the Investment/Finance Committee and other committees, while enhancing its prior scrutiny, such as examination of the appropriateness of objectives and quantitative verification through discussions at meetings of the Board of Directors, the Investment/Finance Committee.
 We will also work to address the legal risks inherent in our business that may arise from the launch of our business or from contracts.

 (5) Risks in securing and developing human resources

 The Group recognizes the importance of recruiting and developing human resources with superior skills and know-how.
 Failure to secure or develop the necessary human resources may have an impact on the Group’s business development and performance.